1970 South Australian state election: Background

 The LCL had formed the government of South Australia for 35 of the previous 38 years due to a malapportionment favouring country areas over the Adelaide area.
 Deliberately inequitable electoral boundaries resulted in a country vote being worth twice a vote in Adelaide, even though Adelaide accounted for two-thirds of the state's population.
-This system was popularly known as the "Playmander," since it allowed Thomas Playford to remain Premier of South Australia for 26 years.
+This system, popularly known as the "Playmander", allowed Thomas Playford to remain Premier of South Australia for 26 years.
 In the latter part of Playford's tenure, the LCL could only hope to win a few seats in Adelaide.
 However, the LCL's grip on the country areas was such that it was able to retain power when it lost by substantial margins in terms of raw votes.

 Labor finally overcame the Playmander at the 1965 election under Frank Walsh, but the malapportionment was strong enough that Labor only won 21 seats—just enough for a majority—despite taking 54.3 percent of the two-party vote.
 At the 1968 election, Labor, now led by Don Dunstan won 53.2 percent of the two-party vote.
 However, Labor lost two seats to the LCL under Playford's successor, Hall.
 With the LCL one seat short of a majority, the balance of power rested with long-serving independent Tom Stott, a good friend of former Premier Playford and no friend of Labor.
 As expected, Stott announced his support for the LCL, thus making Hall the new Premier.
 If just 21 LCL votes were Labor votes in the seat of Murray, Labor would have formed majority government.